tfcp68/battle-farm/README.md

 to win the game.

-When played, a [Crop Card](#crop-cards) must be planted (placed) in an empty **Garden Bed**, becoming the same [Crop](#crops), where it starts the countdown to harvest, called
+When played, a [Crop Card](#crop-cards) must be planted (placed) in an empty **Garden Bed**, becoming the same [Crop](#crops), where it starts the countdown to Harvest, called
 `Reap Timer`:

 - `Common` [Crops](#crops) - 1 Turn